Kristina01111000/Drws_site/README.md

 -On patreon make the holistic learning program link hot in the pinned post
-- Fix the footer image -> need a new footer image that is a lot bigger, the width should be as wide as my screen and the height should be as be as long as the footer is in cellphone view check out copy of homepage, make it the homepage if good, other edits? switch it when ready try adding backgrounds to the old slides, see if it looks better
+- Fix the footer image -> need a new footer image that is a lot bigger, the width should be as wide as my screen and the height should be as be as long as the footer is in cellphone view